Giraut/freecad_streamdeck_addon/README.md

 - **ToolbarLists ▶ ToolbarsExcluded_CommaSeparated**

   Comma-separated list of names of toolbars you never want displayed on the Stream Deck regardless of whether they're enabled in the main window, to reduce clutter.
-E.g. "Help,Navigation".
+E.g. `Help,Navigation`.
 Leave blank to display all the toolbars on the Stream Deck.

 - **ToolbarLists ▶ ToolbarsOnEveryPage_CommaSeparated**

   Comma-separated list of names of toolbars you want repeated on all the Stream Deck pages, so they're always available regardless of the particular toolbar page you're in.
-E.g. "Edit,View".
+E.g. `Edit,View`.
 Note that those permanently-displayed toolbars are laid out on the Stream Deck in the order they're listed.

   If your Stream Deck has enough keys - Stream Deck XL for example - you can have more permanently-displayed toolbar tools without multiplying the number of pages.